benz0li/ghc-musl/README.md

 :exclamation: Use flags <nobr>`--no-install-ghc --system-ghc`</nobr> with
 Stack (GHC versions < 9.8.2) to ensure that only the GHC available in the container is used.

+As of 2025‑04‑22, images with versions 9.6.7, 9.8.4, 9.10.1, 9.12.2 and later
+are also available with a GHC that links against the Haskell-native big-integer backend.

 ### Dev Containers